Alberto Marí: Valencia

 On 23 June 2021, Marí signed a three-year contract with Valencia CF, being initially assigned to the reserves in Tercera División RFEF.
 He scored six times in his first season, helping in the B-team's promotion to Segunda Federación.

 Marí started training with the senior Valencia team in March 2023, after having a prolific season with the B's in the 2022–23 campaign.
 He made his professional debut with the Che on 23 April, coming on as a second-half substitute for Samuel Lino in a 2–0 La Liga away win over Elche CF.

 Marí scored his first professional goal on 14 May 2023, netting an 88th minute winner in a 2–1 away success over RC Celta de Vigo.
 On 1 September, he was promoted to the main squad, being assigned the number 22 jersey.

 Loan to Zaragoza

 On 30 August 2024, Marí was loaned to Segunda División side Real Zaragoza for the season.

 Loan to Mirandés

 On 1 September 2025, Marí renewed his contract with Valencia until 2027, and was loaned to CD Mirandés in the second division.
+Upon returning, he terminated his link with the Che on 27 August 2026.